Spread Betting Shares UK

 To complete the process – confirm your spread betting position.

-Best of all, the shares spread betting markets are free of capital gains and stamp duty tax – meaning all profits are yours to keep.
-If you’re ready to try a spread betting shares UK broker today – Capital.com is well worth considering.
-This FCA broker covers thousands of share markets across 18 exchanges – all of which can be traded fee-free.
+Furthermore, the shares spread betting markets are free of capital gains and stamp duty tax – meaning all profits are yours to keep.
+If you’re ready to try a spread betting shares UK broker today – you should choose a reliable broker that will cater to your investing needs & requirements.

 Is shares spread betting legal in UK?